skilbjo/articles/talks/bare_metal_to_aws_lambda.md

   -Xshare:on \                        # Class data sharing,
   -jar app.jar
 ```

+### turn a project meant for a metal runtime to an aws runtime

 Script for turning a clojure project into a jar and uploading it: